Afternote/snipd/README.md

 With all the browsers and internet, information access is all available through mostly websites and ebooks (in browser readable PDF format).
 To keep track of collective information buried in parts across multiple websites and documents can be challenging, especially when researching a topic.
 However, as the number of highlights increases, it can become cluttered and challenging to keep track of them, while also staying focused.

 #### User Story
- > While preparing for our Semester Exams by studying from multiple sources like PDFs, Websites, etc, Making notes, Highlighting important points, maintaining track of all sources  and share is all done manually and can be bit over work, but we have to do it because it's easier to revise if everything is in one place.
+ > While preparing for our semester-end exams by studying from multiple sources like PDFs, websites, etc- making notes, highlighting important points, maintaining track of all sources  and share is all done manually and can be a bit of an over-work, but we still end up doing it because its easier to revise if everything is in one place.

 ## _Annoting and storing text, images and links made easier_

-Snipd, A note collecting browser extension which supports storing all the highlighted texts, images from PDFs/websites, links, and notes.
-All these snippets are stored within multiple collections with each collection be focused for a specific topic.
+Snipd is a note collecting browser extension which stores all the highlighted texts, images from PDFs/websites, links, and notes.
+All these snippets are stored within multiple collections where each collection is focused for a specific topic.
 Through a central collection page, They can be managed and quickly browsed with support for exporting to PDFs.

 ## Features